sabre3/HungerGames/README.md

+# Archived as maintainer has returned and updated original plugin

 # The cheapest fork you've ever seen to make this plugin work on Minecraft 1.19.3
 ## Tested on paper 1.19.3